-As you know, summer weather conditions in Alberta can change fast.
+Summer weather conditions in Alberta can change fast.
 Severe weather like heavy winds, hailstorms or tornadoes can be life-threatening.
 Before you head out, be sure to check the weather forecast.
 While outside, keep an eye on the sky, keep a radio or your mobile phone nearby to be aware of any weather advisories, and have a plan to find shelter should a storm arise.

-For more information, please contact Katelyn Pretzlaff, Communications Officer, Corporate Communications, Alberta Blue Cross, at 780-498-8846 or kpretzla@ab.bluecross.ca.
+For more information, please contact Katelyn Pretzlaff, communications officer, Corporate Communications, Alberta Blue Cross, at kpretzla@ab.bluecross.ca.